 Shingle Springs is a very small town located in the state of California.
 With a population of 4,484 people and six constituent neighborhoods, Shingle Springs is the 526th largest community in California.

 Housing costs in Shingle Springs are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Shingle Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Shingle Springs is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Shingle Springs who work in sales jobs (13.59%), management occupations (13.50%), and office and administrative support (10.36%).
+Unlike some towns, Shingle Springs isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Shingle Springs are a mix of both white- and blue-collar jobs.
+Overall, Shingle Springs is a town of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Shingle Springs who work in office and administrative support (19.00%), management occupations (9.78%), and sales jobs (7.85%).

 Also of interest is that Shingle Springs has more people living here who work in computers and math than 95% of the places in the US.

-Shingle Springs is a very ethnically-diverse town.
+Shingle Springs is a somewhat ethnically-diverse town.
 The people who call Shingle Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Shingle Springs residents report their race to be White, followed by Black or African-American.
-Shingle Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.80% of the town’s residents.
-Important ancestries of people in Shingle Springs include Irish, English, Italian, and Scottish.
+The greatest number of Shingle Springs residents report their race to be White, followed by Asian.
+Important ancestries of people in Shingle Springs include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Shingle Springs is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.